 Calculating Cash to Close Expenses

-The real estate home selling market sees a 20.7% growth due to increased mortgage applications, families seeking more space, and solid home-builder activity.
+The real estate home selling market sees a 20.7% growth due to increased mortgage applications, families seeking more space, and solid home-builder activity in recent times.
+This growth is increasing purchasing prices which in turn increase mortgage costs and related closing costs for buyers.
 Fortunately, you won’t have to worry about real estate commissions as part of the cash to close.

-However, it’s your chance to take advantage of flat fee full-service while the market is very hot, especially since this kind of model would handle every process until closing day.
+Sellers are especially able to take advantage of flat fee full-service while the market is very hot, since this kind of model would handle every process until closing day and minimize overall closing costs on this side of the transaction.

-Generally, you can find the total figure of lending costs on the Closing Disclosure form from the lender.
-Although note that most transactions send this document at least 3 days before closing, so you have enough time to prepare the money.
-Follow these steps to get a rough estimate of your payment.
+Buyers can generally find the total figure of lending costs on the Closing Disclosure form from the lender.
+It is important to note that most transactions send this final document at least 3 days before closing per legal regulations and lenders are required to give an estimate when you apply for a loan so you have transparency and truth in lending.
+If you want to determine a rough estimate of your payment, follow these steps:

 - Follow the formula: [downpayment + closing costs] – credits and deposits = total cash to close.